Research for Major Depressive Disorder

 Who Can Participate?

-✓ Ages 18 to 65
+✓ Age 18 to 65 years old

-✓ Diagnosed with moderate to severe depression (confirmed by clinical assessment)
+✓ Diagnosed with moderate to severe depression

 ✓ Generally good physical health

-✓ Body mass index between 18 and 45 kg/m²
+✓ BMI between 18 and 45 kg/m²

 What to Expect

-✓ Possible access to a new investigational depression treatment
+✓ Opportunity to try new treatment approaches

 Contact us directly: